the-lx0980/Recover-TG-Account-/README.md

 No SIM required: As long as the string session is valid, you don’t need your original SIM card for OTP.

-Automation: OTPs are automatically captured and delivered by the bot.
+Automation: OTPs are automatically captured and delivered by the userbot.

 Convenience: Makes account recovery easy if you forget or lose access to your phone number.